-Intravenous (IV) medication preparation, administration and management is complex, and many errors are routinely made.
+IV medication preparation, administration and management are complex, and many errors are routinely made.
 Highly automated technology, and technology that takes decisions independently of healthcare professionals, could help to provide personalised treatments while reducing errors.

-Considering IV medication management within an intensive care unit, the challenge is focused on three areas:
+Considering IV medication management within an ICU setting, this project focused on three areas: